eyeree/dm-this/README.md

 * **npm run build** - does `build:client` and `build:server`
 * **npm run start** - starts the service

+Build output is written to the `./dist/server` and `./dist/ui` directories.

 ## Setup

 Use `npm install` to install all server and client dependencies.